ocaml/dune/doc/caching.rst

 The `copy` mode
 ---------------

-If you specify `(cache-duplication copy)` in the configuration file, Dune will copy files to and from the cache instead of using hard links.
+If you specify `(cache-storage-mode copy)` in the configuration file, Dune will copy files to and from the cache instead of using hard links.
 This mode is slower and has higher disk space usage.
 On the positive side, it is more portable and doesn't have the disadvantages of the `hardlink` mode (see above).

+You can also set or override the storage mode via the environment variable `DUNE_CACHE_STORAGE_MODE` and the command line flag `--cache-storage-mode`.

 Trimming the cache
 ==================